 It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

-This article will include everything you wanted and need to know about architecture photography, but before we start here is a little about me.
+This article will include everything you wanted and need to know about architectural photography, but before we start here is a little about me.

-I have been a destination architectural photographer for over 12 years across international markets USA & Middle East, and currently working in Europe.
+I have been working for over 12 years across international markets USA and Europe.

-I bring many years of experience, knowledge, and expertise in many fields from hospitality, architecture, and design to new development, luxury homes, and commercial and retail architecture across Germany, Poland, Norway, Italy, France, and the rest of the EU region
+I bring many years of experience, knowledge, and expertise in many fields from hospitality, architecture, and design to new development, luxury homes, and commercial and retail architecture across Germany, Denmark, Norway, Italy, France, and the rest of the EU region

 Table of Contents

 One of the first documented architecture-style visuals on the permanent image was done by Nicephore Niepce.

 Throughout history, images of buildings were a highly valued subject.

 In 1920 magazines started commissioning visual artists for work, and by 1930 Margaret Bourke published her first work in House and Garden.